 WriterAccess divides applicants into two categories.
 You start out in the Basic Marketplace, where you earn between 3 and 8 cents per word.
 Your pay level depends on a star rating that is determined by the quality of your work.

 If you reliably produce high-quality content for WriterAccess, you can work your way up to the Pro Marketplace, where you can make 11 cents per word up to $2 per word depending on the project and your experience.
+This is at the higher end of most beginner content mills.

 Clients who are impressed by your work can add you to their “love lists,” at which point you can get offers that a company only sends to writers on that list.
 Clients may even send you solo orders when they want you and only you to work on a particular project.
 The better you do, the more project offers you receive and the more you get paid.